-Slow drains are a nuisance and are almost always a sign that your drain pipes need attention.
+Slow drains are a nuisance and are almost always a sign that your drainpipes need attention.
 Using a plunger in a slow running drain may be enough to dislodge the clog and solve the problem for now, but you may want to investigate using an organic drain cleaner to help clear your pipes.
-Installing a new drain strainer in your kitchen sink is an inexpensive way to help prevent clogs over the busy holiday season.

 Clean Your Garbage Disposal

 Give your garbage disposal a good cleaning before preparing your holiday meals.
 Pour one cup of white vinegar into your drain, allow it to sit for ten to fifteen minutes, then completely flush with hot water for an additional minute or so.
-This process will get rid of built-up grease and other debris that has found its way into your garbage disposal and leaves you less susceptible to clogs this holiday season.
+This process will eliminate built-up grease and other debris that has found its way into your garbage disposal and leaves you less susceptible to clogs this holiday season.
+Installing a new drain strainer in your kitchen sink is an inexpensive way to help prevent clogs over the busy holiday season, too.

 This time of year is best spent enjoying the company of family and friends.
 No one wants to invite the plumber over for Christmas dinner.
 Following these few simple tips can help prevent a holiday plumbing emergency and ensure no one will put coal in your stocking because of a cold shower.